nicktindall/cyclon.p2p-rtc-client/README.md

 npm install cyclon-rtc-client --save
 ```

-If you are using browserify and AngularJS in your project you can include the "cyclon-rtc" service simply:
+If you are using browserify and AngularJS in your project you can include the 'cyclon-rtc' module simply:

 ```
 var cyclonRtc = require('cyclon-rtc-client');